CJ Baker is a published writer who recently started the podcast "Ongoing History of Protest Music."

 "Creeping Death" is from Metallica's 1984 album Ride The Lightning.
 The song was written from the perspective of the Angel of Death.
 It contains references to the some of the ten plagues referred to in the Book of Exodus.
 The band was inspired to write the song after watching the movie The Ten Commandments.
 The song became a popular live staple partly due to the crowd participation of the "Die!" chant.

-"Gouge Away" is one of three songs from the Pixies classic 1989 album Doolittle that could of qualified for this list.
+"Gouge Away" is one of three songs from the Pixies classic 1989 album Doolittle that could have qualified for this list.
 The other songs are "Dead" (David and Bathsheba) and "Monkey Gone to Heaven" (Biblical numerology).
 "Gouge Away" deals with the Scriptural account of Samson and Delilah.
 The song makes reference to Samson being blinded and "Chained to the pillars...
 I break the walls/Kill us all/With holy fingers."

 Other Songs That Refer to Samson and/or Delilah